 Instead of hours trying to resolve IP addresses, looking for incoherent entries, or deploying traps to catch bots, you can leverage tools from experts in data collection strategy.

 If you feel like one of our clients, who said she feels like “I’ve spent more than a year from the last five years cleaning data,” then we have a solution for you.
-While you were going row by row, OpinionRoute was busy perfecting processes that allow market researchers to focus on insights, not spending one-fifth of their available time cleansing data.
+While you were going row by row, OpinionRoute was busy perfecting technology solutions and processes that allow market researchers to focus on insights, not spending one-fifth of their available time cleansing data.